 This is the story of how we built a viral doomsday marketing campaign in 7 fast-paced hours to market our newly launched sweepstakes management tool, ViralSweep.

-The beginning of the end (of the world)
+The Beginning of the End (Of the World)

-The day after our last quality lead politefully declined to write about ViralSweep, I met a friend for dinner and was discussing how our private testing was promising but we didn’t have any earth-shattering technology or amazing figures to share; and how every writer systematically said, “sorry, but not at this time.”
+The day after our last quality lead politely declined to write about ViralSweep, I met a friend for dinner and was discussing how our private testing was promising, but we didn’t have any earth-shattering technology or amazing figures to share; and how every writer systematically said, “sorry, but not at this time.”

 “Why not do something fun for the 12-21-12 “apocalypse”?
 You can give away a survival kit.”

 Before even turning on the lights, I opened my laptop and called Giancarlo on Skype.
 “Get this… a sweepstake poking fun at the end-of-the-world Mayan calendar conspiracies, giving away a survival kit or something funny to one lucky survivor.”

 10:00pm – 12:00am EST

 The positioning of our campaign was massively important to us.
-We wanted to run the campaign just like a ViralSweep customer might, so brands viewing the giveaway could see how it would fit into their marketing strategy, and to produce relatable data for our own future case study.
+We wanted to run the campaign just like a ViralSweep customer might, so brands viewing the giveaway could see how it would fit into their marketing strategy and produce relatable data for our own future case study.